DasLab/MAPseeker/README.md

 and follow instructions in the README there for compilation.

+There are some unit tests to test the overall code with example data; go to 'src/matlab/tests/' in MATLAB and run `runtests`;

 ## Tutorial I. Example run for 1D chemical mapping data

 ### 1. Converting FASTQs to meaningful structure mapping data